 - Renovations and remodeling: Protecting an existing structure during a major renovation increases the costs of builder’s risk.
 The most notable recent claim on a remodel happened in France when the Notre Dame Cathedral was consumed in a fire.

-- Construction materials: Using high-quality materials for cabinetry, windows, or other features usually require more coverage for the project.
+- Construction materials: Using high-quality materials for cabinetry, windows, or other features usually requires more coverage for the project.

-One way to offset the cost is by raising your deductible.
-A higher deductible usually translates into some lower adjustment to the premium.
-But remember, the deductible is your responsibility to pay if you end up filing a claim.
+One way to offset the cost is by raising your insurance deductible.
+A higher deductible usually translates into a lower adjustment to the premium.
+But remember, the deductible is your responsibility to pay if you end up filing a claim, and this amount will come into play with every claim filed on the policy.

 Other Insurance Builders May Need

 Builder’s risk insurance doesn’t cover every type of loss.
+Because it is a type of commercial property, it doesn’t provide liability coverage.
 Given your business and type of exposure, other policies should be considered.

 - Commercial general liability covers third-party bodily injury, property damage, and related legal costs.
 Since builder’s risk doesn’t carry liability, you’ll need general liability in case a third party gets injured on your job site.